frypatch/The-Price-of-Remembering/book/CHAPTER_06.md

 “Good.”
 He gestured toward an ax leaning against the wagon.
 “Make yourself useful with the firewood first.
 Can’t have songs without supper.”

 I set down my pack and went to work.
 The tinker introduced himself as I split the first branches.
-His name was Terrence, and he had been working the circuit between Imre, Oakholt, and the smaller villages in between for more than thirty years, and he always stopped at greystones.
+His name was Terrence, and he had been working the circuit between Imre, Oakholt, and the smaller villages in between for more than thirty years.
+He always stopped at greystones.

 “Old roads,” he said when I asked.
 “Old stones.
 My father taught me to respect them, and I’ve had no cause to regret it.”